kaohman/jeopardy/README.md

 # Jeopardy - Turing Mod 2 FE Project
-A site for users to play Space Jeopardy with their friends!; Pick clues based on their values, answer correctly to increase user's score and possibly pick randomly placed Daily Doubles for a chance to wager a bet.
+A site for users to play Space Jeopardy with their friends!
+Pick clues based on their values, answer correctly to increase user's score and possibly pick randomly placed Daily Doubles for a chance to wager a bet.
 All users wager bets and try to answer the Final Jeopardy clue in hopes to have the highest score and be declared the winner!

 ### Set Up - Front-end: